prmaloney/valet.nvim/README.md

 ## Roadmap

-- A nicer UI (`vim.input` and `vim.select` are a good place to start, but we can probably do better)
+- [x] A nicer UI (`vim.input` and `vim.select` are a good place to start, but we can probably do better)
-- Add support for running commands using a specified terminal plugin (i.e. floatterm, toggleterm, etc.)
+- [ ] Add support for running commands using a specified terminal plugin (i.e. floatterm, toggleterm, etc.)
-- Allow specifying an order to the commands to run (i.e. if you need to run a build before starting another command)
+- [ ] Allow specifying an order to the commands to run (i.e. if you need to run a build before starting another command)
+- [ ] Maybe a way to 'close on finish' to avoid polluting with term buffers

 ## Thanks